Skip to content

 scrontab -l

-Each script should includes traditional Slurm flags like -A and -t.
-Here's an example scrontab script that will run every three hours (note the #SCRON --open-mode=append line which will tell slurm to append any new output to the output file):
+Each script should include traditional Slurm flags like -A and -t.
+Here's an example scrontab job script that will run every three hours (note the #SCRON --open-mode=append line which will tell Slurm to append any new output to the output file):

 #SCRON -q cron